Morning, Thursday, 12th March 2020

 THIS EVENT IS CPD CERTIFIED

-It will bring together key stakeholders with policymakers to consider the issues at the time that the Law Commission is due to conduct its consultation on the adequacy of protection offered by hate crime legislation and deliberate on potential extensions of protected characteristics.
+It will take place at the time that the Law Commission is due to conduct its consultation on the adequacy of protection offered by hate crime legislation and will be considering potential extensions of protected characteristics.

 The seminar follows the most recent Home Office data on recorded hate crime incidence, which showed a 10% year-on-year rise overall, with specific surges in the number of incidents relating to disability, sexual orientation, and anti-Semitism.